-Higher temperatures: Every continent has warmed substantially since mid-century.
+Higher temperatures: Every continent has warmed substantially since the 1950s.
 There are more hot days and fewer cold days, on average, and the hot days are hotter.

-Heat waves: Heat waves have likely become longer and more frequent around the world over the last 50 years, particularly in Europe, Asia, and Australia.
+Heat waves: Heat waves have likely become longer and more frequent around the world over the past 50 years, particularly in Europe, Asia, and Australia.

 Shrinking glaciers: Glaciers around the world have, on average, been losing ice since the 1970s.
 In some areas, that is reducing the amount of available freshwater.